GeoscienceAustralia/PyRate/README.md

 Note, in the above, the first command `sudo apt-get -y build-dep matplotlib` installs all the build dependencies for `matplotlib`.

+## Anaconda setup for `PyRate`

+####  Install anaconda:

+On 64bit linux:

+    bash Anaconda2-2.4.1-Linux-x86_64.sh

+This will install anaconda in the `~/anaconda2` directory.

+You will need to download and install the appropriate version for your OS.
+The following instructions are for ubuntu 14.04 and are exptect to work for most versions of ubuntu.

+#### Create the `pyrate` environment

+    cd anaconda2
+    bin/conda create --name pyrate --file /path/to/PyRate/requirements_conda.txt

+#### Activate the `pyrate` environment

+    source bin/activate envs/pyrate

+#### Install `luigi`
+    pip install luigi==1.3.0

+The last step is necessary because conda does not find `luigi`.

+### Deactivate

+    source deactivate

+#### Back to main anaconda if you need to:

+    source activate /home/user/anaconda2

 ## Clone the repo:

 Clone the repo: